Tarek El Moussa Blames Divorce on Cancer, Lack of Communication

 “I feel like if we had better communication, we would have had a better relationship,” the 35-year-old reality star told the show’s hosts in the interview, set to air on Monday, March 6.
 “I think as time went on, you get busier and busier — and, you know, it was overnight.
 Businesses, TV, all these things happened at once, and then the cancer, then the cancer, then the back surgery.
 It just kind of started pushing us apart from each other.”

-Tarek and Christina, 33, announced their decision to divorce last December, though the pair had already quietly split in May after a scary incident involving the realtor fleeing the couple’s $2 million Yorba Linda, California, home with guns in his backpack.
+Tarek and Christina, 33, announced their decision to divorce last December, though the pair had already quietly split in May 2016 after a scary incident involving Tarek fleeing the couple’s $2 million Yorba Linda, California, home with guns in his backpack.

-But even that, Tarek said, was a “misunderstanding,” explaining, “I have a CCW (carrying a concealed weapon) permit in California, I’ve gone through the training, the schooling and everything.”
+But even that, Tarek said, was a “misunderstanding,” explaining, “I have a CCW [carrying a concealed weapon] permit in California.
+I’ve gone through the training, the schooling and everything.”

 Late last month, Tarek exclusively revealed to Us that in addition to the thyroid cancer that he battled in 2013, he was also diagnosed with testicular cancer one month later.